savergiggio/Smart-Modular-RGBW-Aquarium-Lamp/README.md

 - Downloading PCB Gerbers and have them produced by a PCB company such as PCBWay.
 - Buying directly the Lamp from my store, helping me to support and continue to develop the project with new features and updates.

+# General Q.A.
+1. How can i pair the lamp with the phone?
+   - Go to the settings of your phone and pair from there the lamp device, once done open the app and start the scanning process.
+2. How can i update the firmware?
+   - Open the app and go to "info" (the green icon on the main menu), press "UPDATE FIRMWARE".
+The device will be setted-up in AP mode with SSID "LAMP_updater" and type the password "aquariumlife".
+Once connected open a tab on browser and type the following address [192.168.4.1/update](http://192.168.4.1/update) , now "Select file" and choose the .bin you downloaded, the process will start automatically.